 The School of Economics general endowment supports a wide variety of activities that promote excellence in teaching and research such as travel to professional development conferences by faculty and staff, hosting short-term visiting scholars, and supporting our research lecture series.
 In addition, this endowment gives the School critical financial flexibility to proactively address new challenges and opportunities.

-For additional information about these and other giving opportunities, please contact Jacqueline Royster, Dean of the Ivan Allen College of Liberal Arts.
+For additional information about these and other giving opportunities, please contact Keatley Scroggins, Director of Development, Ivan Allen College of Liberal Arts.